 - condensed a humorous personal essay to make it more readable and entertaining

-At what stage of the writing process does a person need a writing coach?
+At what stage of the writing process do you need a writing coach?

 I have become involved at every stage of a writing project: